rodrigobivarazevedo/jekyll-gitbook/_pages/about.md

 layout: post
 ---

-# About Me

 Hello!
-I'm **Tao He**, an aspiring machine learning engineer with a passion for creating intelligent systems and sharing knowledge through my blog.
+I'm **Rodrigo Azevedo**, an aspiring machine learning engineer with a passion for creating intelligent systems and sharing knowledge through my blog.
 Welcome to my corner of the internet!

 ## Background